zhangfei1947/PBFusionTranscript/README.md

-# PBFusionTranscript
+# PBTranscriptStructure
-To Identify fusion transcript from PacBio IsoSeq reads and plot in circos
+To determine the structure of ISO-seq transcripts, icluding altersplicing, APA, fusion transcript, etc.

 dependency: